AdelFattakhova/cs-frontend-2/src/core/stack/README.md

-# Stack data structure
+# Stack data structures
-Implementation of stack based on typed array.
-Can store either numbers or strings
+Implementation of simple stack and stack based on typed array (TypedStack).
+TypedArray can store either numbers or strings

 ## `head`
 Returns a value from the top of the stack